chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-verify-file-signatures-with-cosign.md

   -O https://github.com/chainguard-dev/apko/releases/download/v0.6.0/apko_0.6.0_linux_amd64.tar.gz.crt
 ```

-Then you can verify the files that you downloaded using cosign:
+Then you can verify the files that you downloaded using Cosign:

 ```sh
 COSIGN_EXPERIMENTAL=1 cosign verify-blob \